 Helix BioPharma Corp (the "Company"), incorporated under the Canada Business Corporations Act, is a biopharmaceutical company primarily focused in the areas of cancer prevention and treatment.
-Until recently, the Company earned revenues from its drug distribution business in Canada.
-On January 24, 2013, the Company's shareholders approved the sale of the Company's drug distribution business, Rivex Pharma and the transaction closed on January 25, 2013 (see "Rivex Transaction - Note 12", below).
 The Company has funded its research and development activities, mainly through the issuance of common shares and warrants.
 The Company expects to incur additional losses and therefore will require additional financial resources, on an ongoing basis.
 It is not possible to predict the outcome of future research and development activities or the financing thereof.